OpenPIV/openpiv-python/openpiv/docs/src/fft_correlation_backends.rst

-﻿FFT Correlation Backends & Performance Study
+FFT Correlation Backends & Performance Study
 ============================================

 This document details the comparative study of 2D cross-correlation algorithms,